6 beaches to cross off your Santorini bucket list

 When you finally reach your destination, you’re greeted by the most magnificent sight of pastel cliffs and sparkling water.
 The secluded location makes it the perfect spot for a peaceful beach day, minus the tourists.

-Just remember that White Bach is praised for its remoteness, so there are no toilet facilities or places to eat; make sure to pack food and water.
+Just remember that White Beach is praised for its remoteness, so there are no toilet facilities or places to eat; make sure to pack food and water.

 6. Ammoudi Bay

 Some call it the best swimming spot on the island, others applaud it for just its sheer natural beauty.
 Though not classified as a beach, there was no way we could miss adding Ammoudi Bay to the list.